semyonkrutolevich/redis-sharding-docker-compose/README.md

    cd redis-sharding-docker-compose
    ```

-3. Give the permissions to the script:
+3. Give the permissions to the script that generate certificates.:

    ```
-   chmod +x setup.sh
+   chmod +x start.sh
    ```

 5. Run the bash script to change the Redis password and update the configuration files:

    ```
-   ./setup.sh
+   . ./start.sh
    ```

    The script will prompt you to enter the Redis password.
 If you prefer to pass the password as a command-line argument, you can do so:

    ```
-   ./setup.sh your-password
+   . ./start.sh your-password
    ```

    Press 'y' if you want to start the Redis instances.